eltharynd/OnePacerr/README.md

 **OnePacerr** is a standalone, automated One Pace download tool designed specifically for Sonarr/Plex Home Server setups.

+⚠️ It does **require** Plex atm, because it's built specifically to manage it, but maybe in the future I could modify to skip the Plex part (let me know if you're interested).

 Because Sonarr does not natively support [One Pace](https://onepace.net/) (the fan-edited, manga-accurate version of One Piece), this app bridges the gap by automatically downloading, organizing, and keeping your One Pace